Govind0404/tiptap/.github/instructions/problem-track-changes.md

 - New package file: `packages/extension-track-changes/src/track-changes.ts` exporting default `TrackChanges`.
 - Editor commands available with the exact names above.
 - Getter exposed as an Editor instance method (not a command): `editor.getChanges(params?: { from?: number; to?: number }): Array<{ id: string } & Record<string, unknown>>`.
+  - Range filtering semantics: positions use TipTap/ProseMirror document positions.
+Filtering applies over a half‑open interval [from, to): start is inclusive, end is exclusive.
+A change is included if any part of its current mapped range intersects [from, to).
+If `from`/`to` are omitted, all suggestions are returned.
+Example: `[from=1, to=docEnd)` selects the whole document.